code-423n4/2023-12-autonolas/README.md

 - Transfer the LP-token back to Ethereum using the same bridge methods.
 - Use the transferred LP-token for bonding in Autonolas' mechanism on Ethereum.

-Whenever necessary additional contracts are deployed to enable seamless bonding participation.
+Whenever necessary additional contracts are deployed to enable bonding participation.
 This is the case for enabling bonding on Solana.
 Specifically, [Orca](https://docs.orca.so/) AMM to create the LP-token can be used on Solana.
 Despite the possibility of creating full [range deposit](https://docs.orca.so/reference/full-range-deposit-pools) with Orca, LPs retain the ability to provide concentrated liquidity within a specific range, and as representations of their liquidity they receive non-fungible tokens.
-To ensure compatibility with the existing depository model the contract is designed to encapsulate concentrated liquidity from Orca whirlpool contract and represent the liquidity with a full range with fungible tokens.
+To ensure compatibility with the existing depository model a liquidity-lockbox contract is designed to encapsulate concentrated liquidity from Orca whirlpool contract and represent the liquidity with a full range with fungible tokens.
 More details and an overview of the design can be found [here](https://github.com/code-423n4/2023-12-autonolas/blob/main/lockbox-solana/docs/Bonding_mechanism_with_liquidity_on_Solana.pdf).

 ## Links